pts/oix-wcfd32/README.md

 * Run *w32bind* to generate *example.exe* from *example.rex* (containing the
   WCFD32 program image in a different format) and *wcfd32dos.exe* (containing the DOS extender and the OSI implementation for 32-bit DOS).

-The generated *example.exe* can be run on DOS and 32-bit i386 Windows systems or DOS emulators such as DOSBox.
-It's self-contained, it doesn't need any other files to run.
-It doesn't need much memory: only about 64 KiB more than its file size.
-It can run in conventional memory (no need for high memory).
-But of course it needs a 386 or newer CPU.

-wcfd32-port can port not only the Watcom tools, but *example.exe* (and other OSI programs) as well: just run *wcfd32stub* on it to generate an .exe which works on both 32-bit DOS and Win32, and also the generate a Linux i386 executable program.